donkirkby/chess-kit/raw_rules/rules.md

     text: 3: Winnie, -1.5, 1
     text: 4: Bob, -1.5, 8

+### Setup
+Place two white pawns and two black pawns in a bag, box, or cupped hands so the other players can't see them.
+Have each player draw a pawn without looking to decide which two will play white and which two will play black.
+Teams can then decide which player will play king side and move first.

+Set up the chess pieces in the standard start position.

 ### Rule changes
 The key rule is that you may only move a piece that either